Get free admission tickets and big savings on top attractions, museums, shopping, and tours with the Berlin Welcome Card All Inclusive.

-The Berlin Welcome Card All Inclusive gives free admission to 33 top sights and attractions in Berlin and discounts to a number of further museums, tours, attractions, concerts, restaurants, shopping, adventures, palaces and tourist sites in Berlin and Potsdam.
-The free admission sights include amongst others the Berlin Fernsehturm TV Tower, all the museums on Museum Island such as the Pergamon, the Aquadome, Berlin Dungeon, hop-on hop-off buses, boat cruises, and a variety of guided walking and cycling tours.
-Buy the Berlin Welcome Card All Inclusive online and use as a mobile phone ticket.
-Public transportation is a cheap option but requires a physical ticket.
+The Berlin Welcome Card All Inclusive gives free admission to over 30 top sights and attractions in Berlin and discounts to around 150 further museums, tours, attractions, concerts, restaurants, shopping, adventures, palaces, and tourist sites in Berlin and Potsdam.
+The free admission sights include amongst others the Berlin Fernsehturm TV Tower, all the museums on Museum Island, the Berlin Dungeon, hop-on, hop-off buses, boat cruises, and a variety of guided walking and cycling tours.
+Buy the Berlin Welcome Card All Inclusive online and use it as a mobile phone ticket.
+If the cheap public transportation option is selected, a physical ticket or an A4 print-out is required.

 Berlin Welcome Card All Inclusive